-The Sunbird is the peer reviewed journal of Birds Queensland (Queensland Ornithological Society Incorporated) which publishes original papers about birds in Queensland and adjacent northern regions.
-From 2019, the journal will be published online but limited hard copies may be provided on demand.
+The Sunbird is the peer reviewed journal published by Birds Queensland (Queensland Ornithological Society Incorporated) which publishes original papers about birds in Queensland and adjacent northern regions.
+The journal is published online and is available through the Birds Queensland website and Informit.

-Manuscripts are invited from non-members as well as members on all aspects of ornithology, e.g. life history, taxonomy, distribution, behaviour and ecology.
-Manuscripts may take the form of major articles on specific birds, birds in specific areas or habitats, short notes on birds, or the literature on birds, such as reviews of books or comments on published articles.
+Manuscripts are invited from both members and non-members on all aspects of ornithology, e.g. life history, taxonomy, distribution, behaviour and ecology.
+Manuscripts may take the form of major articles, short notes, literature reviews, book reviews or comments on published articles.

 Submission of a paper for consideration implies that the authors’ findings have not been published, nor are being considered for publication elsewhere.
-All submissions will undergo a formal refereeing process including peer review.
+All submissions will undergo a formal peer review and editing process.
 As part of that process the editor reserves the right to submit records of rare birds to the Rarities Appraisal Committee of Birds Queensland.
 Where authors choose not to accept changes made by referees and the Editors, the Editors reserve the right not to publish the paper or publish with a disclaimer.

 Manuscripts should be submitted in Microsoft Word to the Sunbird Editor via email as Microsoft Word files.
 Tables and figures should be numbered sequentially, in the order they are referenced in the manuscript.
 Photographs, drawings and diagrams should be in electronic form, preferably as a .jpg or .png file.
 Common and scientific names of birds should follow International Ornithological Congress (IOC) systematics and taxonomy .
 Lists of birds should also follow the IOC sequence.